How to Format Your Emails With Examples & Best Practices

 • Even though you probably include your offer in the email, it is best to include another call to action towards the ending to make it clearer to the recipient.

-• Again, it is best to stick to the professional email sign-off like Regards, (Your name).
+• Again, it is best to stick to the professional email sign-off like Best regards, (Your full name).
 But, you can take your time and play with different email closings.
 For example, you can express gratitude for the recipient's time.

 Cold email format by Mailmodo